UPDATED Mar. 17, 2019. This article is for those who have Medicare for Disabled Under 65.

 If you have Medicare Part B, the premium will be automatically deducted from your Social Security check.
 You do have the option to turn down Medicare Part B, but you should only consider turning Part B down if you already have group coverage from your employer or your spouse’s employer.
 Otherwise, you’ll have a premium penalty when you sign up for Part B later, and you may have a gap in your coverage.

-Enrollment in Medicare Under 65: Medicare Advantage, Part D, and Medicare Supplement
+Enrollment in Medicare for Disabled Under 65: Medicare Advantage, Part D, and Medicare Supplement

 If you decided to keep Medicare Part B, you now need to decide what Medicare plan type is the best for you.
 In other words, you need to compare Original Medicare with Medicare Advantage.
 Depending on where you live, you may choose one of the following types of Medicare plans: